jarelleboac/buddy_bot/README.md

 Created random pairs from a csv file, accounting for odd number of participants.
 Automated emails sent out on a weekly basis and accounts for different partner pairs (dynamic).

 ## version 1.1 (in progress)
-Keep track of previous weeks pairs.
+Keep track of previous weeks' pairs.

 ## Quickstart
 ### Python Requirements